 Osteomalacia is a metabolic bone disease characterized by impaired mineralization of bone matrix.
 Bone creation occurs by the deposition of hydroxyapatite crystals on the osteoid matrix.
 Below details of the most common and sometimes overlooked causes of this disease are described.

 Cold weather climates reduce skin sunlight exposure and cutaneous synthesis.

 Dark skin and relatively increased melanin compete with 7-dehydrocholesterol ultraviolet-B (UVB) light absorption.

 Obesity can lead to increased adipose sequestration, which results in less calcidiol substrate available for activation.

-In the elderly, vitamin D production decreases, and stores decline with age.
+In the elderly vitamin D production decreases, and in general the storage of vitamin D declines with age.

 Nutritional deficiency can cause vitamin D deficiency even with adequate sunlight exposure.

 Malabsorptive syndromes such as Crohn disease, cystic fibrosis, celiac disease, cholestasis, and surgical alteration (i.e., gastric bypass) of the gastrointestinal (GI) tract are associated with deficient absorption of fat-soluble vitamins (A, D, E, and K).